hzik/kc_inputs/README.md

 # kc_inputs

-This KC custome element is jsut a simple switch -> on/off
+This KC custom element is jsut a simple switch -> on/off

 You can test it by configuring https://amend.cz/inputs/switch.html url for your custom element.